 The oldest buildings

 Despite its name, you won't find many French buildings in the French Quarter.
-As a result of the Great Fires at the end of the 18th century, most of the original French buildings were reduced to rubble.
+As a result of the Great Fires at the end of the eighteenth century, most of the original French buildings were reduced to rubble.
 Some however escaped the fire, such as the Old Ursuline Convent

 , the oldest building in the Mississippi Valley, built between 1745 and 1750.